Before Vicki Morris was the CEO of Face to Face Marketing

 Morris also notes that it’s very possible that controversial social media posts, if not deleted or secured through privacy settings, may be brought up during a job interview.
 If this happens, Morris advises that candidates do not lie about what they have posted in the past.
 Instead, be honest and acknowledge that you did share this content.
 Then, tell the interviewer what you’re doing (or have already done) to clean up the pages.
 This shows you’re being proactive about your social footprint and are working to establish good character on and offline.

-What's your no. 1 piece of professional social media advice?
-Share your answer in the comments to help other FGB'ers.
+What's your no. 1 piece of advice for those hoping to shape up their social media presence for the job search?
+Share your answer in the comments to help other Fairygodboss members!